1 Day in Mijas: Exploring Spain’s Stunning White Mountain Village

 Mijas Village

 Don’t get us wrong… the town is still fairly touristy.
 Yet, the shops, winding streets, and Mijas food give off a very authentic feel.
-It reminded us of our favorite village located just an hour away in Frigiliana!
+It reminded us of our favorite village located just an hour away in Frigiliana, Spain!

 Mijas Spain